projeevo/Image-Encryption/README.md

 - **Browser**: Use the latest version of your browser
 - **System resources**: Close other applications for better performance

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgments